huggingface/transformers/templates/adding_a_new_model/open_model_proposals/ADD_BIG_BIRD.md

 ```

 There are a couple of other very strict design tests in 🤗Transformers that might still be failing,
 which shows up in the tests of your pull request.
-This is often because of some missing information in the docstring or some incorrect naming. [name of teacher] will surely help you if you're stuck here.
+This is often because of some missing information in the docstring or some incorrect naming. patrick will surely help you if you're stuck here.

 Lastly, it is always a good idea to refactor one's code after having ensured that the code works correctly.
 With all tests passing, now it's a good time to go over the added code again and do some refactoring.